 Exclusion Criteria

-We focus on our analyses on the full sample of all participants who completed the study.
-We had planned to rerun analyses with exclusions if we failed to find support for the hypotheses (our planned exclusions: 1) Participants indicating a low proficiency of English (self-report < 5, on a 1-7 scale), and 2) participants who self-report not being serious about filling in the survey (self-report < 4, on a 1-5 scale).

-Since we find support for all the hypotheses, rerunning analyses with exclusions is not needed.
+We focused our analyses on the full sample of all participants who completed the study.
+We had planned to report analyses with exclusions if we failed to find support for the hypotheses (our planned exclusions were: 1) Participants indicating a low proficiency of English (self-report < 5, on a 1-7 scale), and 2) participants who self-report not being serious about filling in the survey (self-report < 4, on a 1-5 scale).
+Given that we found support for all the hypotheses, we follow the pre-registered Stage 1 plan and do not report additional analyses with exclusions.
+As an additional exploratory analysis, with our code on the OSF, we also provided the results of our analyses with applying the exclusions, and these had no impact on our findings.

 Results

 Replication

 We summarized all descriptive statistics in Tables 8 and 9, and statistical test results in Tables 10 and 11.
+Plots were created using the JAMOVI (2023) jmv R package.

 Table 8 Study 1: Descriptives of true self rating for moralized change (replication + extension)